Media Alert and Media Advisory

 Examples of situations that would prompt you to send out an alert:

 • An important speaker is giving a newsworthy speech at your organization.
 Or a prominent musical act is performing.
-In other words, a person or musical group that is doing some sort of program that would be of interest to media.
+In other words, a person or musical group that is doing some sort of program that would be of interest to the media.

 • A new program, feature, building or facility of enough impact to be newsworthy is being opened and a ceremony or official opening is being held.
 Note the sample alert is for the opening of the athletics complex at Mount Mercy University.
 Organizations do plan some events as “stunts” (world's larges hotdog or something like that) to draw media attention, too.
 This can be a bit iffy, but can also be effective, if done cleverly.